day8/re-com/README.md

 ## Helping

-1. A lein template would be nice.
-2. Where the docs are wrong or fall short, write up something better.
+1. Where the docs are wrong or fall short, write up something better.
 Because our docs take the form of an app written in ClojureScrip using re-com, your actually be exercising your knowledge of re-com as you do this.
-3. See the list of missing components above.
+1. See the list of missing components above.
 You'll have to produce the component itself, including a params spec, plue the extra page in the demo app.
-4. Test re-com on new browsers and iron out any quirks.
+1. Test re-com on new browsers and iron out any quirks.
 Our focus is strictly Chrome.

 When creating new components, we have found it useful to use the CSS from existing javascript projects (assuming their licence is compatible with MIT) and then